Natiik/Natiik/README.md

 🌠 **About Me**

 My name is Anastasiia.
+- 😄 Pronouns: [a·nuh·stay·zhuh]

 I am a Java Developer for Ukraine with 4 years of experince.
 I've worked for 2 products companies in IoT and Airline domains.

+- 🔭 I’m currently working on new microservices product
+- 🌱 I’m currently learning more about AWS
+- 🌟 In my free time I learn new technoligies, invest, enjoy driving a car and reading books

+⌨️ **Languages and Tools**

 <!--
 **Natiik/Natiik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.